Management and organisation

 The Government External Economic Relations Unit is responsible for coordinating work by ministries on Finland's external economic relations.
 Management of external economic relations includes shaping the business environment of enterprises operating outside Finland, the provision of publicly funded internationalisation services for companies, the promotion of investments targeted at Finland, boosting the 'Finland' brand and giving Finland a higher international profile.

 The Team Finland network is the key instrument in this.
-The Government External Economic Relations Unit prepares and coordinates matters related to the steering and strategic policies of the network to be decided by the steering group led by the Prime Minister.
+The unit prepares matters relating to the guidance of the network to be decided by the steering group led by the Prime Minister.

 Secretariat for Government Strategy Work

 The Secretariat for Government Strategy Work is responsible for the government's strategy process and its effectiveness, preparation of the government action plan and the government's strategy review sessions, coordination of the preparatory processes of the government action plan and the general government fiscal plan, monitoring of the government programme and the government action plan and production of related monitoring data.
 The Secretariat for Government Strategy Work is a separate function from the departments and units of the Prime Minister's Office operating under the Permanent State Under-Secretary directed by the State Secretary to the Prime Minister.